 “My greatest strength as a consultant is to be ignorant and ask a few questions.” – Peter Drucker

 Successful people continuously ask questions and have a deep desire to pick the brains of people in order to open doors to opportunities, experiences, and people.

 If you want to make progress and find new ways of thinking and doing, you need to ask questions and listen.
 It is the link to discovery and innovation.

 Warning: I have seen leaders asking questions in an inappropriate way.
 They would abuse the use of their position and power to beat down their employees by asking questions and asking questions and asking questions until employees give up and conform to the leader’s point of view.
 This is not using questions for mutual understanding.

 Well, asking questions and listening takes practice, discipline, and patience to ensure mutual understanding, but the results are worth it!

 Start asking more questions and boost your effectiveness today.
 If you ask the right questions, and listen to the replies, you’ll connect with people, find the answers, and generate great ideas!

-Have you ever had misunderstanding with anyone – perhaps a spouse, boss or friend?
+Have you ever had a misunderstanding with anyone – perhaps a spouse, boss, or friend?
 How have you used asking questions to build mutual understanding?
 Please leave your thoughts <here> and share this blog post with someone.